snowmac/awol-compass/2021-2022/week_18-git.md

 Using the todo list we built a few weeks ago.
 Put on one screen the todo list form that lets you add items to the list and on the main screen put the actual todo list.

+# Quiz

+Take the Git quiz and email me your results (Adam.Bourg@gmail.com)